Hierarchy Of Noise Risk Control: The Definitive Guide

 These are some further controls measured to reduce the noise in the workplace.

-• Substitute the hazard with plants or processes that are quieter.
+• Substitute the hazard with quieter plants or processes.
 For example, instead of using a hammer to break up concrete for demolition, you can use a jackhammer (which produces less noise) or explosives (which produce no noise).

-• Modify plants and processes to reduce noise using engineering controls.
-For example, if your company manufactures products from metal sheets, you could purchase machines that cut out holes for windows or doors on those sheets before rolling them into coils for shipping, so you don’t have to use loud saws or drills during production.
+• Engineering controls can be used to modify plants and processes to reduce noise.
+For example, if your company manufactures products from metal sheets, you could purchase machines that cut out holes for windows or doors on those sheets before rolling them into coils for shipping so you don’t have to use loud saws or drills during production.

 • Isolate the noise source from people by using distance, barriers, enclosures, and sound-absorbing surfaces.
 For example, if you have an employee who spends all day working on a machine that produces a lot of noise (like a drill press), they might want to wear earplugs.

-If there is a remaining risk, it must be minimized so far as is reasonably practicable by implementing administrative controls.
+If a risk remains, it must be minimized as far as is reasonably practicable by implementing administrative controls.
 If risk remains, suitable personal protective equipment must be provided and used.
 When used independently, these two control measures tend to be the least effective in minimizing risks because they rely on human behavior and supervision.

 3. Substituting Plants Or Processes To Reduce Noise